nzb-tuxxx/Onleiharr/README.md

 **[NOTIFICATION]**:
   - `apprise_config_path`: Path to the Apprise configuration file for notifications.
   - `test_notification`: Set to `True` to send a test notification on startup.
 Otherwise, set to `False`.
+  - `email`: E-Mail address to receive Onleihe media reservation/availability mails (can be omitted)

 **[ONLEIHE-CREDENTIALS]**:
   - `username`: Your Onleihe username.